Episode 1 – | Review Score – 3/5

 Exciting, tense and tonally on-point, Alex Rider is a show that knows exactly who it’s targeting its story to and does a pretty good job setting the foundations for this espionage hero.
 While you do need to suspend some belief in regard to a few of the plot points, on the whole Alex Rider is a really exciting young adult drama and does a great job bringing the espionage genre to the young adult market.

 The story during this first season essentially combines elements of the first two books, the second of which titled “Point Blanc” which plays a crucial part in this plot.
-At its essence, the story revolves around young teen Alex Rider who’s thrust into action after his Uncle Ian is shot dead by a Russian called Yassen.
-With the authorities keeping things quiet about what really happened, Alex is called to action by a shadowy organisation that operate under the veil of secrecy and need his help in uncovering who killed Ian.
+At its core, the story revolves around young teen Alex Rider who’s thrust into action after his Uncle Ian is shot dead by a Russian called Yassen.
+With the authorities keeping things quiet about what really happened, Alex is called to action by a shadowy organization that operate under the veil of secrecy and need his help in uncovering who killed Ian.

 As the story progresses, Alex is thrown head-first into the viper’s pit, forced to adopt the alias of Alex Friend and enrolled into a secret academy for troubled kids called Point Blanc high up in the Alps.
 With the mysterious Dr Greif overseeing proceedings and secrets lurking in the basement, the first half of the series preps Alex for the mission ahead before the back-end adds action and exciting twists that quicken the pace and revel in that aforementioned espionage drama.
 All of this builds up to a satisfying but equally ambiguous ending that leaves the door wide open for future seasons to come.